landen-points/analogcomputer/README.md

 cost, flexible, and rapidly prototyped alternative to standard PCBs, as there is no lead time for PCB ordering.

-I gained inspiration from reading the Art of Electronics, Second Edition (Horowitz and Hill) chapter on op-amp designs for calculus functions (chapter 4), and further research into devices such as the Comdyna GP-6.
+I gained inspiration from reading the Art of Electronics Second Edition (Horowitz and Hill) chapter on op-amp designs for calculus functions (chapter 4), and further research into devices such as the Comdyna GP-6.